gderoo/self_driving_car/Project 2 - Traffic Sign Classifier/writeup_report.md

 The model only did 3 correct guess out of 5.
 This is potentially linked to a bad histogram equalization.
 It can also be linked to the fact that in both images, the sign is smaller and higher in the image.

 ![alt text][loaded]

-Unfortunately, the training was relatively slow, and an error is saving the models made it impractical to try another time.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)